Neuweiler Brewery: Neuweiler and the Neighborhood Improvement Zone

-Neuweiler was recently zoned as part of the Waterfront Redevelopment district of the new NIZ (Neighborhood Improvement Zone) in Allentown.
+Neuweiler was recently zoned as part of the Waterfront Redevelopment district of the new Neighborhood Improvement Zone (NIZ) in Allentown.
 A New York Firm, Ruckus Marketing, purchased the brewery for $1.7 million in March 2014.

-It currently has plans to redevelop the entire property, converting the majority into a new brewing facility.
+As of 2013, it has plans to redevelop the entire property, converting the majority into a new brewing facility.
 The remainder of the space will be converted to mixed use commercial office space.
 The new plans call for a $30 million renovation.